HSG-AIML/IGARSS2023_EfficientDeepLearningEO/README.md

 * Multitask Learning
 * Self-supervised Learning

 In this tutorial we make heavy use of ben-ge dataset, which is available [here](https://github.com/HSG-AIML/ben-ge).
+The ben-ge paper is available on [arxiv](https://arxiv.org/abs/2307.01741).

 ## Content